Azure-Samples/lab-instructions/EMEA-2021-AppIntegrationMSAL.md

 ## B2C & App Integration with MSAL

 ## Pre-requisites
  - [B2C Test Tenant](https://docs.microsoft.com/en-us/azure/active-directory-b2c/tutorial-create-tenant).
-You can configure your own B2C tenant and use that configuration.
+You can configure your own B2C tenant and use that configuration, or use our client id and tenant below.
  - We'll be using Visual Studio 2022.

 ## Lab 01: Create your own web app